pj-oboyle/Regional_News_Weather_App/README.md

-# Project: Ionic Country, Weather & News Reader
+# Ionic Country, Weather & News Reader

 This Ionic mobile application provides a seamless way to access country information, weather updates, and news for a specified location.
 The app fetches data from multiple internet resources and stores it efficiently using Ionic storage for enhanced user experience.